If you look for low volume custom aluminum extrusion parts or services, RapidDone can be one of your best options.

 Aluminum is easy to recycle, meaning that the use of extruded profiles is sustainable

-Limitation For Aluminum Extrusion
+6. Limitation for Aluminum Extrusion

 Extrusion requires the employment of heavy machinery to achieve the large forces needed to push the aluminum through the die.
-The size of these machines and their cost are the main limitations for the aluminum extrusion process, reserving it for mass production processes in which the number of products generated achieves an economical balance.
+The size of these machines and their cost are the main limitations of the aluminum extrusion process, reserving it for mass production processes in which the number of products generated achieves an economical balance.

 Another limitation is that, so far, no changes in the cross-section such as enlargements or reductions are allowed.
 The cross-section of the profile remains constant, making it less suitable for some special applications where stress concentration requires a non-constant cross-section.